lucian-bhs/phys-project/README.md

 **LHC**, or the Large Hadron Collider, is also a large-scale physics project but it aims to accomplish different goals.
 It actively fires particles in a vaccuum chamber at near the speed of light before smashing them together.
 This allows us to measure tons of data with the LHC's specialized detectors to learn more about physics.
 ![LHC](https://www.symmetrymagazine.org/sites/default/files/styles/2015_teaser/public/images/standard/LHC-s.jpg?itok=MRYuVCfy)

+This vaccuum tube is in a loop almost 17 miles long, and contains superconducting magnets along the length of the tunnel to accelerate the particles to incredible speeds.